inesp/inesp.github.io/about.md

 To me, great software systems are like well-designed cities: thoughtfully planned, easy to navigate, and built to scale gracefully.
 The key is building solid **foundations** and focusing on what genuinely matters to the people using and maintaining the system.

 I’m also drawn to the **human side** of software.
 Software reflects the people who build it, those who use it, and the society it exists in.
 I try to explore how technical decisions and human dynamics influence each other.
+Outside of software, I find myself drawn to poetry, to how words, arranged in a specific way, can make something complex suddenly feel obvious.

 In my talks and writing, I aim to make complex ideas clear and relevant, blending technical insight with a focus on the people around the code.